France

 Archiving | Required for 6+ years | Not legally required |

-Key Features of France’s E-Invoicing System
+Key features of France’s e-invoicing system

 The French e-invoicing system ensures real-time validation of invoices via Chorus Pro, France’s central platform for invoice submission and processing.
 Businesses must:- Submission: Businesses must use approved formats like Factur-X and validate invoices via Chorus Pro.